 Event planning is long and hard work, but the payoff for your hard work comes when you see all of your efforts come together on the big day.
 The place where these events take place (known as “setting”) has a huge impact on how an event feels.

 The setting can completely transform the feel of an event from stuffy to creepy and everything in between.
 Here are some tips on how to use setting in your event planning process.

 When you start planning an event, it’s important to know what you want the event to feel like.

 In order to achieve that feeling, you will need to select a setting that reflects your desired mood.

 Let’s say you’re planning a corporate event and you want the event to feel professional.
 You might decide that a ballroom setting would work well for your event.
 If you’re planning a wedding, you would want the event to feel romantic and sentimental.
-That’s why most event planners go to venue sites like Holiday Nomad.
+That’s why most event planners go to venue sites.